 He chuckled.
 "You grew up," he said off-handedly.

 "Well, no shit, Billy," Sam snorted.
 "Not like I was gonna stay little forever."

 Looked like little Sammy Ryland had gotten a mouth to go with that growth spurt, too.
 She was a far cry from the awkward and shy little girl that Billy used to tease – a REALLY far cry.
 Christ, no wonder he hadn't recognized her.

-Sam suddenly stopped in the middle of the sidewalk, and Billy, too concerned with his thoughts, walked right into her.
+Sam suddenly stopped in the middle of the sidewalk, and Billy, too preoccupied with his thoughts, walked right into her.